 The Florida Diagnostic & Learning Resources System (FDLRS) Child Find Program provides free screening and assessments for children birth to age five in the areas of speech, language, motor, development, vision, hearing, and learning.
 All diagnostic services are provided at no cost to parents.
-In addition, books, videos and learning kits for loan are available to parents of children with special needs by contacting the FDLRS Media Center, 754-321-3428.

 To refer a child to FDLRS Child Find, contact the Child Find referral phone line at 754-321-7200 or complete an online referral form at browardschools.com/esls.